 If you decide to get a puppy of another breed as a second pet, be sure to take into account the differences in size, temperament, and character of the dogs.
 It will be difficult if too many pets get along in one home.

 The best way to stop a fight is to prevent it from starting.
-Watch your dog closely, and if you think he (or another dog) might get angry, just walk away from the situation until nothing happens.
+Watch your pet closely, and if you think he (or another dog) might get angry, just walk away from the situation until nothing happens.

 The first step is to UNDERSTAND THE DIFFERENCE BETWEEN FIGHTING AND PLAYING.
 If you know what behavior your dog normally exhibits in the company of other dogs, it will be easier to understand the beginning of the fight that needs to be stopped.

-- Barking, jumping, or biting other dogs during play.
+- Barking, jumping, or biting other dogs during play;

 - Determine what provokes a fight and eliminate that factor.
 For example, it may be a fight over food.
-If so, make sure there is enough food for both.
+If so, make sure there is enough food for both;

-- Distract the dogs from each other.
+- Distract them from each other;

 - Spray them with water.
 One of the easiest ways to break up a fight is to pour a bucket of water or pour it from a dog hose.
-This will immediately stop their attack instinct and each of the dogs will forget about their aggression towards each other.
-In most cases, the dogs will simply scatter.
+This will immediately stop their attack instinct, and each of the dogs will forget about their aggression towards each other.
+In most cases, the dogs will simply scatter;

 - Scare them with a loud noise.
 Bang two metal objects above their heads or use a sonic horn to scare them.
 If you don’t have something like that on hand, try clapping loudly or yelling.
 Sound has the same effect as water.
-They will forget why they were fighting and disperse.
+They will forget why they were fighting and disperse;

 - With the help of an assistant, pull the dogs in different directions.
-Each person should approach the dog from behind, grab the dog by the tail or hind legs and pull them away from the opponent.
-After that, you need to distribute quarreling pets in different directions as quickly as possible.
+Each person should approach the dog from behind, grab the dog by the tail or hind legs, and pull them away from the opponent.
+After that, you need to distribute quarreling pets in different directions as quickly as possible;

 - Be sure to encourage both pets to behave well.

+What Not to Do

-What not to do: No need to swing your arms, legs, or a dog.
-This not only encourages the attacker but also risks becoming a victim.
+2. Do not stretch the jaws of pets with your hands – you may hurt yourself: No need to swing your arms, legs, or a dog.
+This not only encourages the attacker but also risks becoming a victim;

-This may be the first impulse, but in this fight, you risk being bitten if you reach for the collar.
+3. DO NOT grab it by the collar: This may be the first impulse, but in this fight, you risk being bitten if you reach for the collar.
 The dog will instinctively get out and bite, even if he has never shown aggression.
-When dogs’ bodies are tense and it’s clear they are fighting, not playing, don’t risk squeezing their hands.
+When their bodies are tense and it’s clear they are fighting, not playing, don’t risk squeezing their hands.
 There are better ways to stop this.